eesa999/Similarity-Check-Tool/README.md

 # Similarity Check Tool

-This project is a Python-based tool that utilizes the Ollama AI model to analyze geographical and semantic similarity between textual entries.
+This project is a Python-based tool that utilizes the **Ollama AI model** to analyze **geographical and semantic similarity** between textual entries.
 It is designed to help determine whether two given texts refer to the same entity, name, or location, despite minor differences in wording.

 ---

 ## 📌 Features

-- Uses **AI-powered text similarity analysis** to detect equivalent place names.
+- Uses **AI-powered text similarity analysis** to detect equivalent names or entities.
 - Processes data from **Excel files**.
 - **Filters** and **matches** similar entries.
 - Exports results in an Excel file for easy review.